m-lab/k8s-support/README.md

 ```

 That command should upgrade the entire API cluster for the specified GCP
 project.
-The script should be idempotent, and if it failes for some transitory
+The script is designed to be idempotent, and if it failes for some
-reason or is otherwise interrupted, you can safely rerun it.
-If the failure is
+transitory reason or is otherwise interrupted, you can safely rerun it.
+If the
-persistent and rerunning the upgrade script does not fix it, then you will need
+failure is persistent and rerunning the upgrade script does not fix it, then
-to address the issue manually in some way. `kubeadm` also provides [some
+you will need to address the issue manually in some way. `kubeadm` also
+provides [some
 documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/#recovering-from-a-failure-state)
 on recovering from a failed state.

-Once the API cluster is successfully upgraded, you should check that all pods in
+Once the API cluster is successfully upgraded, you should double check that the
+API cluster nodes report the correct version, and that all pods in the cluster
-the cluster are running normally.
+are running normally.
 You can do this with something like:

 ```
+$ kubectl --context <project> get nodes | grep master-platform-cluster
 $ kubectl --context <project> get pods --all-namespaces | grep -v Running
 ```